cocos-creator/docs-3d-deprecated/en/asset/scene.md

 # Scene Assets

-In __Cocos Creator 3D__, the __Scene__ is the cornerstone for organizing game content during development, and presenting all game content to the players.
+In __Cocos Creator__, the __Scene__ is the cornerstone for organizing game content during development, and presenting all game content to the players.
 The __Scene__ itself is a file, also considered a game asset, and saves most of the game's information.

 ## Creating a Scene